sa000/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: About me
+title: About
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My name is Sakib Alam.
+I have a B.S in Applied Math, and a M.S in Computational & Applied Math but a basketball lover as well.
+This blog is just to explore some interesting problems that exist in the basketball space but also explore the math behind the scenes.
+Ultimately, these posts are just a fun mental excercise to explore basketball analytics and hopefully convey complex ideas in a technical but also clear way.